renato0307/learning-go/it5-improve-api-error-handling.md

         // ...
 ```

-🏋️‍♀️ __CHALLENGE__: Do this change for all errors in all packages.
+🏋️‍♀️ __CHALLENGE__: do this change for all errors in all packages.

 ## Change the tests